 - Risottos (often together with porcini mushrooms).

-- Various pasta dishes (especially egg pastas, such as tagliatelle, pappardelle or maltagliati, generally along with a butter, cream, or mascarpone sauce).
+- Various pasta dishes (especially egg pasta, such as tagliatelle, pappardelle or maltagliati, generally along with butter, cream, or mascarpone sauce).

 - Truffle omelets (for a stronger truffle flavor, the uncracked eggs can be kept in an airtight container along with the truffle for a couple of days before use).

 - Costolette alla Valdostana (cutlets as made in the Aosta Valley, located in the western Alps).